-As part of the recommended plan maintenance process, the first update to the Kenosha County hazard mitigation recommended that the Kenosha County Hazard Mitigation Local Planning Team meet annually to review the Kenosha County hazard mitigation plan and the status of its implementation.
+Continuing Activities of the Kenosha County Hazard Mitigation Local Planning Team sha County hazard mitigation plan and the status of its implementation.
 As of April 2015, the Local Planning Team has met on three occasions: September 5, 2012; September 18, 2013; and September 23, 2014.
-These meetings are documented in a series of SEWRPC Staff Memoranda that are included in Appendix A Consistent with the recommendations of the updated plan, the review addressed the following questions:
+These meetings are documented in a series of SEWRPC Staff Memoranda that are included in Appendix A. Consistent with the recommendations of the updated plan, the review addressed the following questions: